• Skip to primary navigation

 If you’re wondering how it still has access to parameters in the enclosing procedures, it’s because of those _import statements and something known as a closure.

-So what we’ve just done, in this very simple example, is reuse the first 2 procedures with their values already set (sort of like inheriting values from a parent and grandparent) and allow users to customize the 3rd.
+So what we’ve just done, in this very simple example, is reuse the first 2 procedures with their values already set (sort of like inheriting values from a parent and grandparent) and allowed users to customize the 3rd.

 In other words we’ve created a specialized instance (grp) from the more general partner and hero procedures.